-- 1. Number of posts: Most modules require a total of three discussion posts to receive full credit (Module 7 requires five posts). - 2.
+- 1. Number of posts: Most modules require a total of three discussion posts to receive full credit (Module 6 requires five posts). - 2.
 Posting time-line: Discussion posts must be made over multiple days (i.e. not all on the same day).
-For most modules, students must post on at least three different days (five different days for Module 7).
+For most modules, students must post on at least three different days (five different days for Module 6).
 Each discussion will be open longer than the minimum number of posting days.
 The date associated with each discussion on Canvas is the due date (i.e. the final day posts can be made).
-The opening and closing dates for each discussion are listed in the activities table in this syllabus.
-Note that late discussion posts will not be accepted! - 3.
+The opening and closing dates for each discussion are listed in the module descriptions above.
+Note that late discussion posts will not be accepted!
+Students cannot participate in a closed online discussion.
+Other students have already moved on to the next assignment. - 3.
 Post content: Each post must reflect genuine engagement in, and contribution to, the discussion.
 Posts that do not contribute new thoughts or questions to the discussion (e.g. "I agree with that.") will not receive credit.
 Inappropriate and off-topic posts will also not receive credit.